atharwaborkar/Zomato-Dataset-SQL-Project/README.md

 inner join product p on u.product_id = p.product_id
 where rank_p = 1;

-**Which iten was purched first by the customer and after that they become the Member?**
+**6) Which iten was purched first by the customer and after that they become the Member?**

 select userid , created_date ,rank() over(partition by userid order by created_date) as rank_p
 (select s.userid , s.created_date , s.product_id , g.gold_signup_date from sales s